oliverkuo17/Word_Guessing_Game/README.md

 A Criss-Cross Multi-Step Word Guessing Game

 The goal of the game is for the player to guess that word through a series of guesses of subwords".
-The player will have a dierent number of guesses (with dierent subwords to guess; see GUESS INDEX TUPLE)
+The player will have a different number of guesses (with different subwords to guess; see GUESS INDEX TUPLE)

 Input: